-In Example C.2, the matrix is used to help the assessor plan the assessment by identifying organizational responsibilities for the different assessment areas.
+In Table C-2, the matrix example is used to help the assessor plan the assessment by identifying organizational responsibilities for the different assessment areas.
 This type of matrix is used to maximize use of assessment time during the site visit.